anseki/htmlclean/README.md

 cleanHtml = htmlclean(sourceHtml[, options])
 ```

 `require('htmlclean')` returns a Function.
 This Function accepts source HTML, and returns clean HTML.
-If you want, you can specify option to second argument.
+If you want, you can specify options to second argument (see "Options").

 ```js
 var htmlclean = require('htmlclean');